-A prerequisite course is one that prepares a student for more advanced courses in an academic field.
-Prerequisites may be waived or substituted at the discretion of the appropriate department chair.
+1. Course requisites may be waived or substituted at the discretion of the appropriate department chair.
 A signed waiver form approved by the department chairperson must be filed with the Registrar's Office.
-Students with credits earned at a previous institution are urged to check with the Registrar's Office to determine appropriate course equivalencies.
+Students with credits earned at another institution are urged to check with the Registrar's Office to determine appropriate course equivalencies.

-Note: Course prerequisites are noted online as part of the catalog in the course descriptions area and also online as part of the course section search feature.
-A student without the appropriate prerequisites or waiver can be withdrawn from the course by the instructor or by the Registrar.
+2. Course requisites are noted online as part of the catalog in the course descriptions area and also online as part of the course section search feature.
+A student without the appropriate requisites or waiver can be withdrawn from the course by the Registrar or at the request of the instructor.